 One that could go off catastrophically if damaged by a lucky shot or if suffering a malfunction, killing everyone, including the carrier.
 This is beside that fact that, even when used properly, the victim does not cleanly just disappear, since a stupid amount of heat energy gets involved.

 In the end, the blaster is trying to simply repaint the gunslinger or soldier’s weaponry into a sci-fi aesthetic, while completely disregarding the mechanics of directed energy weapons and the various complications that would be inherent to the technology.
-Blasters demonstrates a disdain for considering the practical limitations of such tech, wholly in favor of making showy gunfights that grab the attention and work in service to the author’s convenience and style, while disregarding a basic check of any facts about the technology.
+Blasters demonstrate a disdain for considering the practical limitations of such tech, wholly in favor of making showy gunfights that grab the attention and work in service to the author’s convenience and style, while disregarding a basic check of any facts about the technology.

 “They have a gun,” the writer says.